This article explains how to create and apply a normal map in Blender to express the unevenness in appearance.

 For more details, please refer to the following article.

-In this article, I will explain about “Creating a Normal Map in Blender” in the “Creating a Normal Map” section of the following article.
+In this article, we will explain “Creating a Normal Map in Blender” in the “Creating a Normal Map” section of the following article.

 For more information about baking, please refer to the following article.